Dacia Logan: Logan Pick-Up

 Starting October 2008, the Logan Pick-Up is sold in South Africa as the Nissan NP200.
 Visually similar to the original model at launch, it received a light facelift in early 2009.
-It is being built at the Nissan plant outside Pretoria, alongside the Renault Sandero, and is also exported to neighbouring countries such as Zimbabwe.
-As of 2021, Nissan South Africa continues to offer the pick-up.
+It is being built at the Nissan plant outside Pretoria, alongside the Renault Sandero, and is also exported to several Southern Africa countries such as Zimbabwe, Mozambique, Namibia, Zambia, Kenya, Uganda, Seychelles and Botswana.
+In March 2024, the NP200 was discontinued.

-It is also offered, as of 2018, in Iran, as the Renault Tondar Pick-Up.
+As of 2016, it is also offered in Iran as the Renault Tondar Pick-Up.

-Logan Pick-Up was discontinued by Dacia in July 2012, and it was not until October 2020 that the company introduced a new pickup model, Dacia Duster Pick-Up.

 Second generation (L52/K52; 2012)

 The second generation Logan was revealed by Dacia at the 2012 Paris Motor Show.
 Official photos with the new Logan were released on 17 September 2012.
 It shares the same front end design with the second generation Sandero, also revealed at the motor show, as well as other elements too.

 According to Dacia, 60% of the design work was carried out in Romania, at Renault's engineering centre.